henriklund/Home-Assistant/script/macro/README.md

                 {%- if resultSL.cheapPrice != none and resultSL.latestDatetime >= latestDatetime |string -%}
                   {{ resultSL }}
                 {%- else -%}
+                  {#- Last resort.
+If neither integration returns usable data, just use what EnergiDataService offered -#}
                   {{ resultEDS }}
+                {%- endif -%}
               {%- endif -%}

 The last example can be extended by using additional integrations (e.g. Nordpool).